rweather/system80-restoration/README.md

 Next steps:

 * Deal with the keys on the keyboard that are intermittent or bouncy.
-* The video signal is not stable; it cuts in and out.
 * ROM's run a little hot.
 * Deal with the corrosion on the expansion port connector and keyboard.
 * Deal with the cassette deck - it may be a lost cause.